kryptokrauts/kk-website/src/data/log/2020-06-14-superhero-a-truly-decentralized-tipping-platform.md

 <a href="https://superhero.com" target="_blank"><img src="/img/logos/superhero.jpeg" class="center"></a>

 Sounds too good to be true?
 We can certainly say that there is absolutely no hidden downside!
-The source code of all components is available [open source](#100-open-source) on GitHub.
+The source code of all components is [open sourced](#100-open-source) on GitHub.

 ## How does that work?
 What's going on behind the scenes?
 A regular user won't notice much of the "magic" that is happening behind the scenes.
 But for all those interested we want to provide a deep dive on what's going on behind the scenes and explain why the [**æternity blockchain**](https://aeternity.com) is perfect to build a platform like Superhero upon.